arthurhscarvalho/pointpca2-pylib/README.md

 # cd into the project folder
 cd pointpca2-pylib

-# Setup the conda environment
+# Setup and activate the conda environment
-conda env create -f environment.yml
+conda env create -f environment.yml conda activate pointpca2-pylib

 # Compile the project into a python module using maturin
 maturin develop -r